A statistical model for quantum spin and photon number states: Changing variables

 \section{Changing variables}

-In Schwinger's oscillator model for angular momentum, he begins with two uncoupled simple harmonic oscillators which may be called ``plus type'' and ``minus type'' \citep{Sakurai19941995}.
+We begin the pedagogical development of the formalism and model introduced in section \ref{sec: Formalism} by executing a change of variables in equation (\ref{eq: Wigner}), which is the result provided by QM.
+In Schwinger's oscillator model for this physical system, he begins with two uncoupled simple harmonic oscillators which may be called ``plus type'' and ``minus type'' \citep{Sakurai19941995}.
 Ladder operators associated with a particular spatial frame are then introduced for each oscillator, such that operators acting on different oscillators commute.
 The total angular momentum $j$ of a physical system is then built up from the vacuum state by successive applications of creation operators, which are denoted as $a_{+}^{\dagger}$ and $a_{-}^{\dagger}$ for the plus and minus type oscillator, respectively.
-The projection of angular momentum $m$, within the chosen spatial frame, is then defined as the difference between the number of $a_{+}^{\dagger}$'s and $a_{-}^{\dagger}$'s which are used to lift the state from vacuum.
-Both $j$ and $m$ can be expressed in terms of the eigenvalue of the number operators for each oscillator type:
+Within the chosen spatial frame, the projection of angular momentum $m_{a1}$ is then defined as the difference between the number of $a_{+}^{\dagger}$'s and $a_{-}^{\dagger}$'s used to lift the state from vacuum, where we continue to use the subscript notation introduced in section \ref{sec: Formalism}.
+Both $j$ and $m_{a1}$ can be expressed in terms of the eigenvalue of the number operators for each oscillator type:

 A second set of ladder operators can then be defined as rotated versions of the originals.
 In this case, the $a_{+}^{\dagger}$ operator becomes $a_{+}^{\dagger}cos(\frac{\theta}{2})+a_{-}^{\dagger}sin(\frac{\theta}{2})$ and the $a_{-}^{\dagger}$ operator becomes $a_{-}^{\dagger}cos(\frac{\theta}{2})-a_{+}^{\dagger}sin(\frac{\theta}{2})$.
 This implies that the projection of angular momentum in the rotated spatial frame may be different than in the unrotated frame, which can be defined in terms of the rotated number operator eigenvalues: